cliz1/citation-analysis/README.md

-## Alice and Bob or Amazon and Bitcoin?
-Towards an Understanding of Cryptography’s Engagement With Application Open Science Artifact
+# Alice and Bob or Amazon and Bitcoin?
+Towards an Understanding of Cryptography’s Engagement With Application, Open Science Artifact

 ## Overview